Article updated September 2019

 Let’s start with the basics

-As you undoubtedly already know, in order to get pregnant, a sperm from the male partner needs to meet with an egg from the female partner so that fertilization can take place and a new life can begin.
-But as a species, humans aren’t particularly fertile and as a result, this pivotal event can end up being a game of chance!
+As you undoubtedly already know, in order to get pregnant, a sperm from the male partner needs to meet with an egg from the female partner, so that fertilisation can take place and a new life can begin.
+But as a species, humans aren’t particularly fertile and as a result, this pivotal event often ends up being a game of chance.

-Luckily however, sperm are a bit hardier!
-They can survive in the female body for up to 5 days – but only in the right environmental conditions.
-And nature has ensured that this optimal environment for sperm survival is provided in the days just prior to ovulation.
-At any other time in the menstrual cycle, sperm will not survive for longer than a couple of hours and they’ll never get the opportunity to fertilize the egg.
+Luckily however, sperm have a bit more staying power!
+They can survive in the female body for 5 to 7 days – but only in the right environmental conditions.
+Nature has ensured that this optimal environment is provided during the days just prior to ovulation.
+At any other time in the menstrual cycle, sperm will not survive for longer than a couple of hours and they’ll never get the opportunity to fertilise the egg.

 When is the best time to get pregnant?

 So the best time to have sex to get pregnant is during the 2 – 3 days leading up to ovulation – the time when sperm are most likely to survive.
-Ideally, you want to have sperm ‘ready and waiting’ in your reproductive tract, so that they can do their thing as soon as your egg is released at ovulation.
+Ideally, you want to have sperm ‘ready and waiting’ in your reproductive tract, so that they can do their thing as soon as your egg is released at ovulation (remember that sperm can live for several days inside your body).

-Because the egg will only survive for an absolute maximum of 24 hours, any sex you have after ovulation day will NOT result in pregnancy.
-And actually, even having intercourse on the day of ovulation itself can sometimes be too late – but more on that later.
+Because the egg survives for a maximum of only 24 hours, any sex you have after ovulation day will NOT result in pregnancy.
+And actually, even having intercourse on the day of ovulation itself can sometimes be too late – research has shown that ovulation day is typically a less fertile day.

 So when exactly is ovulation?

-This is where it starts to get a bit tricky.
+So when exactly is ovulation?
+This is where it gets a bit tricky.
 The reason?
 There’s no single answer that’s accurate for everyone.
-Ovulation (and therefore the fertile window) can occur at different times for different women, and often at different times for the same woman!
+Ovulation (and therefore the fertile window) can occur on different days for different women, and often on different days within the same woman!

 Myth 1: Ovulation occurs on Day 14